Coordinated Entry System (CES)

 - One-year related office experience in a social services related field

-- Employee will be required to complete a TB test, fingerprinting, drug screen (employment pending on drug screen), 40-hour Domestic Violence training and CPR/First Aid certification.
+- Employee will be required to complete a TB Testing, background check, Drug Screen (Employment pending drug screen and background check), 72 hour Domestic Violence/Sexual Assault training and CPR &First Aid certification.

 - May experience unpleasant sensory demands associated with an individual’s use of alcohol and drugs, and lack of personal care

-- May experience crisis situations and potentially hostile situations, must be ready to respond quickly and effectively to crisis and/or aggressive clientele
+- May experience crisis situations and potentially hostile situations, must be ready to respond quickly and effectively.

 An employee is required to: